pbeck6/rover-rover/README.md

 ![View screen](https://res.cloudinary.com/dtpudbj9x/image/upload/c_scale,w_342/v1632728516/RoverRover/Untitled-5_lqjuh7.jpg)

 RoverRover is a web app for customers to leave reviews for their favorite dog-friendly businesses.
-Search beforehand whether or not your favorite spot allows you to bring your favorite pet(s).
+Search beforehand and put an end to asking, "Can I bring my dog?"

 ### Built With